Destini: Destini Armada

 Destini Armada focuses on marine and shipbuilding industry.
-The group of companies under this divisions includes Destini Shipbuilding and Engineering, Vanguarde, Techno Fibre Group and AMS.
+The group of companies under this divisions includes Vanguarde and Techno Fibre Group.

 Destini Oil Services

 This fourth divisions is the oilfield service company that offers products and services in onshore and offshore exploration, development, production and workover programmes for the oil and gas sector.
 Besides that, Destini Oil Services also provided maintenance services to extend the life of producing wells.